 iTunes Visualizer Fun

-Hit Command+T to enter the iTunes visualizer, then use the following keys to alter the appearance:
+Hit Command+T to enter the iTunes visualizer once music or audio is playing, then use the following keys to alter the appearance of the visualizer animations:

 - ? – toggle help screen with command list